This post may contain affiliate links.

 Recipe Tips and Tricks

-• Make Sure Your Ingredients are All Room Temperature.
+• Use Room Temperature Ingredients.
 Especially the eggs and butter.
 Room temperature ingredients blend more easily, allowing for better incorporation of air, resulting in a fluffier cake.

 • Yes, You Must Sift.
 It aerates the flour, ensures an even distribution of ingredients, and ultimately gives your cake a lighter texture.